-We couldn’t put together a list of the top 5 best personal air conditioners without a lower-priced option for those with smaller rooms, and we’ve chosen this 8,000 BTU LG model to fill that role.
-(LG does make more powerful units as well).
+We wanted to provide an affordable option for smaller rooms in our list of the top 5 best personal air conditioners, so we’ve selected this LG model with 8,000 BTUs to fulfill that role.
+(LG offers more powerful units as well).

-It’s rated for rooms up to 200 square feet, which would be a good-sized bedroom, although it’s at its best in rooms a bit smaller.
+It’s designed for rooms up to 200 square feet, making it suitable for a good-sized bedroom, but it performs best in slightly smaller rooms.

-The LP0814WNR has most of the features you’d expect on bigger models, including auto-evaporation, a remote control, a programmable timer and auto-restart, although it only has two fan settings and does not have a separate dehumidification mode.
+The LP0814WNR comes with most of the features you’d find on larger models, such as auto-evaporation, a remote control, a programmable timer, and auto-restart.
+However, it has only two fan settings and lacks a separate dehumidification mode.

-The washable filter is easy to remove, and at 55 dBA it’s one of the quietest portable A/C machines we’ve included in our rankings.
-It’s lighter and easier to move around, too, although you’d naturally expect that in a machine with less power.
+The washable filter is easy to remove, and at 55 dBA, it’s one of the quieter portable A/C machines included in our rankings.
+It’s also lighter and more maneuverable, which is expected for a less powerful unit.